 GMS 7877: Responsible Conduct of Biomedical Research (Wayne McCormack, PhD): The course is designed to introduce key RCR issues, following the research process from inception to planning, conducting, reporting and reviewing biomedical research.
 It provides a practical overview of the rules, regulations and professional practices that define RCR in the context of relevant case scenarios.

 RSD 6718: Neuroplasticity as a Foundation for Rehabilitation (David Fuller, PhD): This course reviews the current evidence for plasticity associated with synaptic activity, sensorimotor systems following injury or disease, factors that may influence recovery, medical approaches to enable recovery, and physical rehabilitation as an agent for enhancing plasticity and recovery.

 RSD 6401: Skeletal Muscle in Aging & Disease: Implications for Rehabilitation (Russ Hepple, PhD): The course addresses the impact of aging and various diseases on skeletal muscle biology, the mechanisms therein, and preclinical (animal model) or clinical approaches to therapeutically treating skeletal muscle to improve function.

 What is the level of stipend support for trainees supported by this grant?

-The stipend for this program is currently $23,376 per year.
-The grant also covers tuition/fees, health insurance, travel funds, and training related expenses.
+The NIH predoctoral stipend is $27,144 per year.
+The grant also covers tuition and fees, health insurance, and provides additional funds for travel and training related expenses.